 This module has vital vocational relevance if you wish to work as a bookkeeper or aspire to any managerial role where you are accountable for your performance.
 It is of particular relevance if you wish to qualify as a professional accountant as this module is designed to be an ideal springboard for such an ambition.

-This module is designed to offer, on completion, immediate professional recognition by the International Association of Book-keepers (IAB).
-Accreditation is currently in progress.
-This accreditation will enable you to gain exemption from both their Level 2 Certificate in Book-keeping and Level 3 Diploma in Accounting and Advanced Book-keeping.
+This module is designed to offer, on completion, immediate professional recognition by the International Association of Bookkeepers (IAB).
+This accreditation will enable you to gain exemption from both their Level 2 Certificate in Bookkeeping and Level 3 Diploma in Accounting and Advanced Bookkeeping.
 On successful completion you will be able to apply to become a Member of the IAB.
 Conditions of accreditation and membership with the IAB, including any annual fees and the requirement for referees, will need to be confirmed directly with the IAB.